-The Best Speaker & Headset Buyer’s Guide – Winter 2021
+The Best Speaker & Headset Buyer’s Guide – Fall 2022

-In the end, no matter how you want to listen to your music, games, and videos, we’re going to help you find the right setup for your needs!
+In the end, no matter how you want to interface with your music, games, streaming and videos, we’re going to help you find the right setup for your needs!
 And remember, you can support continued development of this guide by using the links to the products we recommend!

 The Basic PC Speakers –

-Creative Pebble 2.0$20Because desktop PCs, unlike laptops, don’t have internal speakers, we recommend you pick up Creative’s Pebble kit.
+Creative Pebble 2.0$19Because desktop PCs, unlike laptops, don’t have internal speakers, we recommend you pick up Creative’s Pebble kit.
 Whether it’s music, You Tube videos, TV, or movies, Pebble will sound great.

 The Deluxe PC Speakers –

 Logitech Z207 Multi Device Speakers$52Logitech’s Z207 speakers sound and look great without taking up much space.
 They’ll also work with any Bluetooth audio device, so you can switch over to phone or tablet audio with the push of a button.
 Logitech has packed a ton of value into this slimline speaker kit!